dennisritter/beware-human-motion-analysis/readme.md

 ### Setup

 1. Clone or download this repository
-2. Load and activate the env.yml Anaconda3 enviroment _//TODO: Update env file_
+2. Load and activate the conda_enviroment.yml Anaconda3 enviroment
-3. Run main.py
+3. Check, run, edit, add scripts in ./src

 ### Implementation